 The reason I saw Dead on the Money in the first place is Eleanor Parker.
 In her last role to date, she plays Glover’s mother.
 It’s probably the least showy main role in the film and Parker does a great job with it.
 There are a couple scenes with she and McCarthy alone and, free of the plot constraints, she just opens up, appreciating the goofiness.
 Parker also gets to laugh at the film’s absurdity at the end, along with Pays, in a nice scene (though it’s not one of Pays’ better moments in the film).

 Dead on the Money is an oddly rewarding experience.
 It’s a somewhat small reward–I’m not sure the romantic thriller genre really needed to be sardonically analyzed in a romantic thriller–but it’s still worth it.
 For the scenes with Parker and McCarthy alone… and Glover really is a lot of fun.

-Directed by Mark Cullingham; screenplay by Gavin Lambert, based on a novel by Rachel Ingalls; director of photography, Timothy Eaton; edited by Anita Brandt-Burgoyne; music by Michael Minard; production designer, Jan Pascale; produced by John Dolf and Victor Simpkins; released by Turner Pictures.
+Directed by Mark Cullingham; screenplay by Gavin Lambert, based on a novel by Rachel Ingalls; director of photography, Timothy Eaton; edited by Anita Brandt-Burgoyne; music by Michael Minard; production designer, Jan Pascale; produced by John Dolf and Victor Simpkins; aired by Turner Network Television.